 And it is during the anniversary date of Pearl Harbor that my mother likes to tell us where she was when she first heard about the attack: she was playing jump rope on her front walk.
 She remembers hearing the adults speaking of this foreign place in Hawaii that she had never heard of.
 My mother also explains the details of how she and her sisters, later in the war, would comb the neighborhood to collect tin, rubber, grease, and newspapers for the "war effort."
 And then the 'home-y' stories of listening to her favorite radio shows, playing games such as 'kick the can,' and working at the local 5 and 10 cent store, where she met my father (who would stop in in his military uniform).
 One of the first dates she and my father went on was to White Castles.

-Upon further researching the era, words pop out of the pages of the book and becomes a vision in my mind: bread lines, banana splits, Jimmy Cagney, rationing coupons, Model A Fords with rumble seats, Scarlett O'Hara, jukeboxes, Li'l Abner, trolley cars, K-rations, saddle shoes, Mickey Mouse...
+Between my mother's young teen memories and my own deeper research of the era from my book collection, words pop out of mom's mind and from the pages of the books and becomes visions in my own mind: bread lines, banana splits, Jimmy Cagney, rationing coupons, Model A Fords with rumble seats, Scarlett O'Hara, jukeboxes, Li'l Abner, trolley cars, K-rations, saddle shoes, Mickey Mouse...